Coder-RD/SQL-Challenge/README.md

 - ✅ LIKE Operator
 - ✅ Pattern Matching
 - ✅ Filtering Data with Vowels
+- ✅ REGEXP Operator
+- ✅ Beginning & Ending Pattern Matching
+- ✅ Matching Characters at the End of Strings (`$`)
+- ✅ DISTINCT with Pattern Matching
+- ✅ String Filtering Using REGEXP
 - ✅ Wildcard Characters (`%`)
 - ✅ Query Optimization

-🔜 More SQL concepts will be added throughout the challenge.
+🔜 More SQL concepts will be added throughout this challenge.

 ---